status-im/nimbus-eth2/docs/the_nimbus_book/updates/run-an-ethereum-node-with-nimbus.md

 cd nimbus-eth2
 ```

 1. Download the latest [Ethereum staking deposit CLI :octicons-tab-external-16:](https://github.com/ethereum/staking-deposit-cli/releases){:target="_blank"}  with `wget`.
 In the following command, replace `<version_number>` with the version number of the latest release, and replace `<name_of_the_release_package>` with the name of the package to download.
-You need to download the `tar.gz` file with "linix-arm64" in its name.
+Choose the file that matches your Ubuntu architecture.
 ```sh
 wget https://github.com/ethereum/staking-deposit-cli/releases/download/<version_number>/<name_of_the_release_package>
 ```